 To further assess Leadership and Organizational Risks, the OIG reviewed recommendations from previous inspections by oversight and accrediting agencies to gauge how well leaders respond to identified problems.
 Table 4 summarizes the relevant Facility inspections most recently performed by the OIG and The Joint Commission (TJC).
-Indicative of effective leadership, the Facility has closed all recommendations for improvement except for those issued as part of a recently performed TJC inspection in April 2018 and open OIG recommendations as listed in Table 4.
-The Facility leaders reported that insufficient time had elapsed to close the TJC recommendations, but the Facility was in the process of addressing all open OIG recommendations.
+The OIG noted that the Facility has closed all recommendations for improvement as listed in Table 4.